smarceta-dev/time-tracking-dashboard-main/README.md

 Solution URL: Will be updated soon after refactoring ~

 ## Continued development
 Going forward I plan on refactoring the Javascript so that the onclick functions follow DRY princicples.
 Currently they're written just to function, but for sure could be condensed in fewer lines of code.

-I also plan to modify the media queries so that the mid-point resolution between mobile and desktop looks cleaner (1000px mark).
+Need to find a solution to fix responsiveness at larger screens.